ashiklom/pecan.book/Using-Git.md

 network access or a central server.
 Branching and merging are fast and easy to do.

+There are two fun tutorials for learnign git: [LearnGitBranching](http://pcottle.github.com/learnGitBranching/) and [TryGit](http://try.github.com) place to start is with these two quick Git tutorials.
+More information is available in the [[References | Using-Git#references]]

 In the rest of the document I will talk about URL’s to clone the code.
 There a few URL’s you can use to clone a project, using https, ssh and git.
 You can use either https or git to clone a repository and write to